wulfsberg/angular-material-kickstart/README.md

 and we customize that to show the application entry point.

 We could simply point the error page to our `index.html`, but this would mean that it would still be served with status code 404.
-This will actually work, but it is not pretty.
+While this will actually work, it is not pretty.
-So instead, we edit the `web.xml` to configure our error page for 404 to be a .jsp.
+So instead, we edit the `web.xml` to configure our error page for 404 to be a **.jsp**.
 We also need additional configuration to ensure that the JSP compiler handles the files as UTF-8 rather than the default ISO-8859-1: